Beasley Reece

-Beasley Young Reece, Jr. (born March 18, 1954 in Waco, Texas) is a former American football defensive back in the National Football League for the Dallas Cowboys, New York Giants and Tampa Bay Buccaneers.
-He played college football at North Texas State University.
+Beasley Young Reece Jr. (born March 18, 1954) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Dallas Cowboys, New York Giants and Tampa Bay Buccaneers.
+He played college football for the North Texas State Mean Green.

-Early years
+Early life

 Reece attended La Vega High School, where he played as a cornerback.
 He walked-on at North Texas State University in the spring of 1972.

 The next year he played part-time.
 As a junior, he became a starter at left cornerback and had 2 interceptions.
 As a senior he posted 2 interceptions.